HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 • Can be difficult to return plants which fail.

-It's quite common at Fetes / Fairs to find amateur stalls selling garden plants but you may also find ones selling home grown indoor plants too.
-The selection however is often very limited and you will normally only find types which are very easy for the lay person to propagate, i.e. Spider Plants.
+It's quite common at Fetes, Fairs and plant Shows to find amateur stalls selling garden plants but you may also find ones selling home grown indoor plants too.
+The selection however is often limited and you may only find types which are very easy for the lay person to propagate, i.e. Spider Plants.

-Prices can be quite varied although often a high proportion, if not all, of the sale price will go to the very reason for holding the Fete in the first place , i.e. to a charity or a school.
+Prices can be quite varied although sometimes a proportion of the sale price will go to the very reason for holding the fair in the first place , i.e. to a charity or a school.
+So you may find your perfect plant at the same time as doing something good.

 • Money raised is usually going to a good cause.